kanchantewary/learn-pyspark/notes/kafka.md

 ### Kafka Consumers
 consumer will always read data in order per partition (as per offsets).
 However, across partitions, data may not be ordered.
 Each consumer within a consumer group reads from an exclusive partition.
 If there are more number of consumers than partitions, some consumers would be inactive.
 ConsumerCoordinator, ConsumerGroupCoordinator
+Consumers reads messeges in the order it is stored in each topic-partition Remember that, as long as number of partitions remain constant for a topic, the same key will always go to the same partition.

 #### Consumer Offsets
 When a consumer reads data from a topic, it needs to commit the offsets.
 Offsets are stored in a special kafka topic named *__consumer_offsets*.
 Consumers can choose when to commit the offsets - *At most once*, *At least once*(preferred), *Exactly Once*